Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/7-custom-ip-driver-linux.md

 1. Set the toolchain path in your Linux Workstation.

-2. Download kernel source code and compile it.
+2. Download the kernel source code and compile it.
 For downloading and compilation, refer to the steps mentioned in Xilinx Zynq Linux Wiki Page [Support Resources](#support-resources).